Hypencoder: Hypernetworks for Information Retrieval: Introduction

 We conduct extensive experiments on a wide range of datasets to demonstrate the efficacy of \name{}.
-We demonstrate that our implementation of \name{} for single vector document representations outperforms competitive single vector dense and sparse retrieval models on MS MARCO \cite{MSMARCO} and TREC Deep Learning Track data \cite{TREC_DL_2019, TREC_DL_2020}, in addition to complex retrieval tasks, such as TREC DL-Hard \cite{TREC_DL_HARD}, TREC Tip-of-the-Tongue (TOT) Track \cite{TREC-TOT-2023}, and the instruction following dataset FollowIR \cite{FollowIR}.
-Across these benchmarks \name{} demonstrates consistent performance gain across experiments.
-Note that using the proposed approximation approach, retrieval from MS MARCO \cite{MSMARCO} with approximately 8.8 million documents only takes an average of 59.6 milliseconds per query on a single NVIDIA L40S GPU.
+We show that our implementation of \name{} outperforms strong single-vector dense and sparse retrieval models on MSMARCO \cite{MSMARCO} and TREC Deep Learning Track data \cite{TREC_DL_2019, TREC_DL_2020}, in addition to complex retrieval tasks, such as TREC DL-Hard \cite{TREC_DL_HARD}, TREC Tip-of-the-Tongue (TOT) Track \cite{TREC-TOT-2023}, and the instruction following dataset FollowIR \cite{FollowIR}.
+Across these benchmarks, \name{} shows consistent performance gains.
+Using the proposed approximate retrieval approach on MSMARCO \cite{MSMARCO}, with approximately 8.8 million passages, results in an average search latency of 59.6 milliseconds per query on a single NVIDIA L40S GPU.

 A main advantage of hypernetworks in machine learning is their ability to learn generalizable representations.
-To demonstrate that \name{} also inherits this generalization quality, we evaluate our model under various domain adaptation settings: (1) adaptation to question answering datasets in biomedical and financial domains, and (2) adaptation to other retrieval tasks, including entity and argument retrieval, where \name{} again demonstrates superior performance compared to the baselines.
+To demonstrate that \name{} also inherits this generalization quality, we evaluated our model under various domain adaptation settings: (1) adaptation to question answering datasets in biomedical and financial domains, and (2) adaptation to other retrieval tasks, including entity and argument retrieval, where \name{} again demonstrates superior performance compared to the baselines.

-We believe that these performance gains are just the by-product of our main contributions; \name{} introduces a new way to think about what retrieval and relevance functions can be, it opens a new world of possibilities by bridging the gap between neural networks and retrieval similarity functions.
+We believe that these performance gains are a byproduct of our main contributions: \name{} introduces a new way to think about what retrieval and relevance functions can be, it opens a new world of possibilities by bridging the gap between neural networks and retrieval similarity functions.
 We believe \name{} is especially important at this time given the new demands for longer and more complex queries brought on by the widespread usage of large language models and it is our belief that \name{} represents an important step towards this goal.
-To help facilitate this goal we will open source all our code for training, retrieval, and evaluation.\footnote{Available at \url{https://github.com/jfkback/hypencoder-paper}}
+To help facilitate this goal, we have open sourced all of our code for training, retrieval, and evaluation.\footnote{Available at \url{https://github.com/jfkback/hypencoder-paper}}

 \definecolor{base_encoder_color}{HTML}{dbf0ea} \definecolor{base_encoder_outline_color}{HTML}{43aa8b} \definecolor{pooler_color}{HTML}{d6ecf5} \definecolor{pooler_outline_color}{HTML}{277da1} \definecolor{score_color}{HTML}{fdefce} \definecolor{score_outline_color}{HTML}{f9c74f} \definecolor{q_net_border_color}{HTML}{abc4ff} \definecolor{q_net_fill_color}{HTML}{d7e3fc} \definecolor{q_net_connection_color}{HTML}{a6a6a6} \definecolor{gray}{HTML}{a6a6a6} \definecolor{hyper_head_color}{HTML}{fde8ce} \definecolor{hyper_head_outline_color}{HTML}{f8961e} \definecolor{color4}{HTML}{c0fdff}